 With a few exceptions, operations are component-wise.
 Usually, when an operator operates on a vector or matrix, it is operating independently on each component of the vector or matrix, in a component-wise fashion.
-For example, will be equivalent to v.x = u.x + f; v.y = u.y + f; v.z = u.z + f;
+For example, v = u + f;

 '''

 vec3 v, u;

 float f;

-v = u + f;

-'''